Operationalizing content moderation "accuracy" in the Digital Services Act: Introduction

 The Digital Services Act, recently adopted by the EU, is a milestone legal instrument addressing content moderation.
-The Act promises to have a far-reaching ``Brussels Effect'' beyond the EU (see \S \ref{sec:dsa}) and set the standard for other legislation worldwide.
-It includes a transparency obligation for social media platforms to report the ``accuracy'' of their content moderation systems. \textbf{However, the colloquial term ``accuracy'' is underspecified, and the regulatory requirement, as it stands, allows for deficient reporting.} This is the departure point of our work: we operationalize ``accuracy'' reporting, and in operationalizing we both refine legal concepts and relate them to technical implementation.

-In its entirety, our interdisciplinary work demonstrates that interpreting content moderation ``accuracy'' in the Digital Services Act as precision and recall is both legally and technically sound.
+It includes a transparency obligation for social media platforms to report the ``accuracy'' of their content moderation systems. \textbf{However, the colloquial ``accuracy'' is underspecified, and the regulatory requirement, as it stands, allows for deficient reporting.} This is the departure point of our work: we operationalize ``accuracy'' by refining legal concepts and relating them to technical implementation.
+Our work provides an interpretation of content moderation ``accuracy'' in the Digital Services Act as precision and recall, which we show is both legally and technically sound.
+By providing this interpretation, we highlight areas for further legal clarification to ensure meaningful reporting.
 The argumentation here can be useful for future regulatory guidelines or legislative amendment.

-Our contribution can be viewed from two perspectives.
-From a legal perspective, we identify the sources of underspecification in the ``accuracy'' reporting requirement and show that precision and recall are appropriate instantiations that reflect the proportional balancing of Fundamental Rights of the EU Charter.
+Our interdisciplinary contribution can be viewed from two perspectives.
+From a legal perspective, we identify the sources of underspecification in the ``accuracy'' reporting requirement and show that precision and recall are appropriate instantiations which reflect the proportional balancing of Fundamental Rights of the EU Charter.
 From a technical perspective, we formulate the reporting of recall as unbiased statistical estimation and show how such estimation can be made efficient with stratified sampling.
 With the improved estimator, we demonstrate the feasibility of recall reporting in a case study on Reddit.
 Our paper contains three parts:

 \begin{enumerate} \item \S \ref{sec:dsa} starts with elucidating the legislative purpose of the Act to legally justify an interpretation of ``accuracy'' as precision and recall.
 These metrics remain informative in class imbalanced settings and reflect the proportional balancing of the Fundamental Rights of the EU Charter.